Cloth Simulation

 field.

-Note that the bind points are now rendered in the scene.
+With the deubg on, we can see that the bind points are now rendered in the Scene

 To learn more about creating cloth mesh for 3d body tracking, see the Cloth Simulation Guide.

-Save a template to your computer, and open up the Public
+Save a template to your computer, and open up the Assets

 folder in the project folder to find the assets in your project!